UKHomeOffice/cop-product-page/README.md

 ![Screenshot of GDS List](list.png)

+Note that `list` is a prop of type array of strings.
+This will render the list as shown above.

+You may wish to use HTML instead of the component above but it is recommended to use these components to reduce code and make content pages readable and maintainable.

 ## Styling
 Styling has been imported from the GDS frontend tool kit which leads to the [AlphaGov] repository.
-New styling classes have also been added in for specific layout purposes or for new elements.
+New styling classes have also been added in for specific layout purposes or for custom elements.

 Styling classes can be found in [layout.scss.](src/components/layout.scss)